bryanrob/copier/README.md

     - The interface backbone for the GUI. tkfilebrowser (ver.
 2.3.2)
-    - A robust file-exploration system. pywin32 (ver.
+    - A robust file-exploration system.
+    - A later update will remove this dependency for (hopefully) cross-OS support. pywin32 (ver.
 306)
-    - A a dependency of customtkinter & tkfilebrowser. pyinstaller (ver.
+    - A a dependency of tkfilebrowser.
+    - A later update will remove this dependency for (hopefully) cross-OS support. pyinstaller (ver.
 5.13.0)
     - A Python wrapper.
   ```